asefahmed500/codexair-google-cloud-hackathon-/README.md

     *   **Connected Repositories:** View your recently synced GitHub repositories for quick access.
 *   **Repository Management & Sync:**
     *   **List Synced Repositories:** View and manage repositories connected from GitHub.
-    *   **Comprehensive Sync:** Easily fetch and update your list of repositories from GitHub, pulling a broader range of your most recently updated projects.
+    *   **Comprehensive Sync:** Easily fetch and update your list of repositories from GitHub, pulling a broader range of your most recently updated projects (attempts to fetch up to 10 pages of your most recent repos).
 *   **Pull Request (PR) Analysis:**
     *   **PR Listing:** View pull requests for a selected repository, with their current analysis status.
+Fetches all PRs for a repository.
     *   **AI-Powered PR Analysis:**
         *   Initiate in-depth analysis for any open pull request.
         *   Assessment of **Code Quality**, **Complexity**, and **Maintainability**.